 Now publishers are faced with a decision.
 Should they continue releasing games in the current double-dipping fashion, or should they completely focus on the Steam publishing model?
 The more interesting case here is that of the upcoming Maitetsu release.
 Maitetsu is for all intents and purposes a lolige.
-Obviously the game can’t be released on Steam in adulterated form, but can Sekai Project release it uncensored through other channels?
+Obviously the game can’t be released on Steam in an unadulterated form, but can Sekai Project release it uncensored through other channels?
 This is where things get a bit tricky.

 We all know of a legal precedent in the United States set by the courts in which they convicted a man for possessing lolicon material.
 In case of Canada, simulated child pornography is punishable by law and can quickly land you on the country’s list of child molesters.
 The question then becomes how risky is it for a reputable company such as Sekai Project to release such a game uncensored?
 Obviously not through Steam, but through their sister company Denpa Soft, for example.
 The whole reason anybody even buys lolige is to virtually screw little girls.
 Take that away and you have a game on your hands that makes watching paint dry far more exciting.